urbanriskmap/cognicity-api-docs/source/includes/data_api/_cards.md

 `GET /cards/:id/images`

 <aside class="notice">
-After an image is submitted a server-side process shrinks the image to a standard size and there may be a small time lag of a few seconds before the image goes "live".
+After an image is submitted a server-side process shrinks the image to a standard size and there may be a small time lag of a few seconds before the image goes "live" with the report.
 </aside>